Locally free representations of quivers over commutative Frobenius algebras: Representations of quivers

 \begin{proof}The assertion (ii) is a reformulation of Formula (\ref{mainfor}).
 The assertion (i) is obtained by taking the $\G_\alpha(\R)$-invariant part of the $\G_\alpha(\R)$-equivariant isomorphism in Proposition \ref{proprep} (i). \end{proof}

 We now want to prove the analogue of the above corollary for absolutely indecomposable representations.
 Instead of taking the $\G_\alpha(\R)$-invariant part (i.e. the isotypical component of the trivial character) we will take the isotypical component of another linear character of $\G_\alpha(\R)$.
-This approach is very different from Kac's proof \cite{kac} of independence of the orientation in the finite field case (i.e. when $\R=\k$).
+This approach is very different from Kac's proof \cite{kac} of independence of the orientation in the finite field case (i.e. when $\R=\k$) but is not new in the finite field case (see \cite[Theorem 1.1]{Let}).

 We assume now in the remainder of this section that $\R$ is a split local Frobenius $\k$-algebra with maximal ideal $\mathfrak{m}$.

 If $M\in\rep^\alpha(Q,\R)$, then

 Note that

 In the following we put $\overline{\R}:=\R\otimes_\k\overline{\k}$.
 As $\overline{\R}$ is finite-dimensional over $\overline{\k}$, any $M'\in\rep^\alpha(Q,\overline{\R})$ is a finite-dimensional $\overline{\R}Q$-module and so we have the following well-known result \cite[Theorem 1.15]{Brion}.